theogravity/notes/frontend.md

 Set the `step` attribute to `any` to allow floats.

 In Chrome, decimals do not register until there is a figure after the decimal when set directly in a `value` attribute.
 For example, a value of `2.` will not show in the input, but `2.5` will.
 Mobile safari (ios 9) does not seem to have this problem.
-The decimal will show as it's typed in.

 ## Testing